Jordan Spieth Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Over his last three trips to The Sentry, Spieth has an average score of -18, with an average finish of 12th.
+- In his last three appearances at The Sentry, Spieth has an average finish of 12th, and an average score of -18.

-- In 2023, Spieth finished 13th (with a score of -19) in his most recent appearance at The Sentry.
+- In Spieth's most recent appearance at The Sentry, in 2023, he finished 13th after posting a score of -19.

 - Jon Rahm finished with 4.409 Strokes Gained: Off-the-Tee (second in the field), -2.696 SG: Approach the Green (32nd), and 6.057 SG: Putting (first) en route to winning this tournament in 2023.